GIS-S-mart/Benchmark-3_Stakeholder_integration_in_DfS_complex_systems/README.md

 # Benchmark 3.
 "Case studies to increase knowledge on sustainability"

-This is a template that details the content of a benchmark
+This benchmark is under construction.
+So not all the sections are completed.
+The main goal of this benchmark is to suggest some case studies developed during research projects.
+All the goals of the studies conducted were to improve the knowledge on sustainability.

 ## Glossary

 To share a common undestanding of ambiguous concepts, contributors shall agree upon the following definitions:
-- Concept1: Definition 1.
-- Concept2: Definition 2.
+- Sustainability:
+- Socio-technical systems:
-- ...
+-

 ## Requirements